jan-pfr/sem-group8/use-cases/Use-Case-5.md

 ### Trigger

-A request for languages spoken in the world including the percentage of the world population information is sent to User.
+Organisation wants a report for the current spoken languages.

-## MAIN SUCCESS SCENARIO
+### MAIN SUCCESS SCENARIO

-1. Organisation request languages spoken in the world including the percentage of the world population organised by the greatest to smallest.
-2. User searches for languages spoken in the world.
+1. Organisation request a report on the current spoken languages.
+2. System provides requested data
-3. User extracts current spoken languages in the world.
+3. User extracts current spoken languages information from the system.
-4. User searches for current population percentage of the world.
-5. User sorts languages spoken from greatest to smallest and compares it with the population of the world.
-6. User provides report to organisation.
+4. User provides report to organisation.

-## EXTENSIONS
+### EXTENSIONS

 3. **Database does not connect**:
     1. User informs developer that database is not connecting.

-## SUB-VARIATIONS
+### SUB-VARIATIONS

 None.

-## SCHEDULE
+### SCHEDULE

 **DUE DATE**: Release 1.0